 Understanding Minnow Growth

 Some "minnow" species like fallfish can reach 17 inches, offering more substantial fillets.
 However, these larger specimens often have stronger flavors and require different preparation methods than typical small minnows.
+They belong to the minnow family but eat more like predatory fish, affecting their taste and texture.

 Cultural and Historical Context